History of television: Maurice Leblanc

 In 1880, French physicist Maurice Leblanc published an article "Etude sur la transmission électrique des impressions lumineuses" ("Study on the electric transmission of light impressions").
 Amongst various proposals, it included the idea of using oscillating mirrors.
-This idea will be tested by various inventors, including the Austro-Hungarian Wilhelm von Szygarto (1894), the French Emile Desbeaux (1891), the Polish Jan Szczepanik (1897), the Austrian Bendict Schöffler (1898), the US engineer Alexander McLean Nicolson and the Ungarese Denes von Mihaly.
+This idea would be tested by various inventors, including the Austro-Hungarian Wilhelm von Szygarto (1894), the French Emile Desbeaux (1891), the Polish Jan Szczepanik (1897), the Austrian Bendict Schöffler (1898), the American engineer Alexander McLean Nicolson and the Hungarian Denes von Mihaly.

 Nipkow

 As a 23-year-old German university student, Paul Julius Gottlieb Nipkow proposed and patented the Nipkow disk in 1884 in Berlin.
 This was a spinning disk with a spiral pattern of holes in it, so each hole scanned a line of the image.

 Although he never built a working model of the system, variations of Nipkow's spinning-disk "image rasterizer" became exceedingly common.
 In a paper presented at the International Electricity Congress at the World's Fair in Paris in August 1900, Constantin Perskyi reviewed the existing electromechanical technologies, mentioning the work of Nipkow and others, and coining the word "television".
 However, it was not until 1907 that developments in amplification tube technology, by Lee de Forest and Arthur Korn among others, made the design practical.